 Cannabis sativa and cannabis indica are two species of cannabis.
 Anecdotal evidence suggests that indica can make people feel calmer, while sativa can boost a person’s creative energy.
 However, this may be an oversimplification.

 As marijuana use for both medical and recreational purposes becomes legal in more and more states, there is a growing interest in the different effects that various types, including indica and sativa, can produce.

-Although anecdotal evidence and some marijuana dispensaries claim that indica is more calming and sativa is more energizing,
+Anecdotal evidence and some marijuana dispensaries claim that indica is more calming and sativa is more energizing.
+However,

 In this article, learn more about the differences between each strain, as well as the effects that indica and sativa can produce.

 Botanists use physical differences — such as variations in height, branching patterns, and the shape of the leaves — to identify different strains of plants.
 This is where the names “indica” and “sativa” come from.

 Indica plants are shorter than sativa plants, and they have a woody stalk, not a fibrous one.
 Indica plants also grow more quickly than sativa plants.